arwas11/CompareWeatherConditions/README.md

 ## Unresolved Issues

-- Due to the Open-Metep API limitation that does not include the past 5 days weather conditions data, I am planning to configure the date input to only show a calendar-date selections starting from the
+- Due to the Open-Metep API limitation that does not include the past 5 days weather conditions data, I am planning to configure the date input to only show a calendar-date selections starting from 5 days farther.
--
+- Error handling

 ## Future Improvements